Thoughtful stewardship of your philanthropic dollars

 Conservative Fund – The Conservative Fund gained +0.6% in Q1 2019, which conforms with realistic expectations for a short-term oriented investment in the current market environment.

 GoATL Fund – With a financial goal to maintain capital preservation, this fund’s primary purpose is to achieve measurable social impacts by making fixed-rate debt investments in nonprofits and social enterprises that benefit metro Atlanta.
 Because social returns are a priority, debt investments are typically priced below market rates.
 The GoATL Fund returned .5% for Q1 2019 and 1.3% for the 12 months ending 3/31/19 on a gross basis.

-Summary – Foundation investment options are designed to provide clear choices across the risk/return spectrum and produce results that support charitable giving strategies that align with each investment option’s objective.
+Summary – The Foundation offers a diverse set of investment options designed to meet the varied needs of our donor advisors.
+These options continue to produce results in line with their respective objective.

 IMPORTANT MESSAGE: The performance information presented is being provided to donor advisors with an interest in the Foundation’s investment options.
 It is not intended to constitute an offering of any kind.
 The performance information is shown net of investment management fees and has not been audited.

 Investment Returns Report – December 2018

 Investment Returns Report – June 2018